swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/conclusion.md

     linkStyle 25 opacity:0.4,color:#7f7f7f80
     linkStyle 26 opacity:0.4,color:#7f7f7f80
 ```

-The main goal of the MLOps process is to ensure that the model is reproducible,
-reliable and can be used in production.
-With monitoring, alerting and rollback
-in place, this goal is not only achieved: the system is also observable and
-recoverable.

 Part 5 is an improvement of the MLOps process.
 You will learn how to label new
 data and retrain the model using Label Studio.